samuelmolp/covidVisualisation/readme.md

 # COVID VISUALISATION TOOL

 This is a covid visualisation tool.
-The end result can be found in this url: TODO
+The end result can be found in this url: This url is no longer available.
+To see results download the project and run in development mode

 ## OVERVIEW
 In this web application users can view data in several ways: